FREELAND, Pa. -- Flames ripped through a home in Luzerne County leaving one person dead and sending others to the hospital.

-For now, the RED cross is helping those victims.
+For now, the American Red Cross is helping those victims.

 "Just knowing the family, they're great people, and honestly, it's a tragedy, and I really hope that they have the strength to get through what happened, and honestly, I just really hope that everybody in the community keeps them in their thoughts," said neighbor Ciara Zeoli.